 Athletics vs Philadelphia Phillies: Odds, Spread, And Total

-The Athletics will look to win their second game in a row as they open up a three-game series with the Philadelphia Phillies.
-First pitch is Tuesday night at 6:40…
+The Athletics will look to bounce back after a rough Game 1 against the Philadelphia Phillies.
+First pitch is Wednesday night at 6:40 p.m.
+EST. The A’s are 18-17 and…

-The Athletics will look to win their second game in a row as they open up a three-game series with the Philadelphia Phillies.
-First pitch is Tuesday night at 6:40 p.m.
+The Athletics will look to bounce back after a rough Game 1 against the Philadelphia Phillies.
+First pitch is Wednesday night at 6:40 p.m.
 EST.

-The A's are 18-16 and first in the AL West Division.
-They just went 3-3 on a six-game homestand where they played the Kansas City Royals and just lost two out of three to the Cleveland Guardians.
-In the first two games, the offense was decent, but the pitching gave up a combined 22 runs.
-The Athletics won the finale 7-1 and put up 11 hits.
-The A's put up three runs in the fifth and sixth innings, and almost everyone in the starting lineup picked up a hit.
-Tyler Soderstrom led the way on offense with three hits, including a home run.
+The A's are 18-17 and first in the AL West Division.
+They lost Game 1 to the Phillies, 9-1.
+The game was close for six innings and then the A's bullpen gave up eight earned runs.
+The offense only picked up four hits and it all came from the top of the lineup.
+They also walked four times and were 0-for-8 with runners in scoring position.
+The bottom of the order struck out a lot and overall, the Athletics struck out 12 times.
+Zack Gelof led the way on offense with a hit and a walk.

-The Phillies are 15-20 and fourth in the NL East Division.
-They just finished up a four-game road series with the Miami Marlins and won three of the games.
-In this series, the offense was inconsistent, but the team managed to win two one-run games and started to play well on both sides of the ball.
-Also, the pitching is trending up.
-Philly won the finale 1-0 and picked up seven hits.
-The middle of the lineup did most of the work on offense and Bryce Harper led the way with three hits, including a home run.
+The Phillies are 16-20 and are in a three-way tie for second in the NL East Division.
+In Game 1, Philly scored five runs in the seventh and three runs in the eighth.
+The offense picked up 14 hits and three players had multi-RBI games.
+Five players had multi-hit games and Bryce Harper led the way on offense with three hits, including two home runs.
+He also scored three times and drove in three runs.
+Cristopher Sanchez pitched eight shutout innings and struck out 10.

 Spread